nikvoronin/XamlToBitmap.Render/README.md

 {
     await RenderToBitmap(
         "./assets/weather-template.xaml"
         // Use streams not strings!
+This is just a short example.
         , JsonSerializer.Deserialize<WeatherForecast>(
             File.ReadAllText( "./data/forecast.json" ) )
         , new XamlRender()